Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 Garaaf chittered.
 "When did this Clan get so upbeat?" he asked.
 "I went away for a few years and they stopped teaching you pups how to be properly pessimistic."

-"I don’t know how *‘there are always thorns coming’* is optimistic, but okay… Surface access is clear.
+"I don’t know how *‘there are always thorns coming’* is optimistic, but okay...
+Surface access is clear.
 Camo active."

 Garaaf took off the robe he’d put on to soften his profile, and duck-nodded appreciatively as their suits shimmered and activated their active camo.
-A Whitecrest who knew how to properly remain still could blend almost seamlessly into his surroundings in that suit, and while he’d first grumpily thought of them as a technological crutch… the truth was, they took the Clan’s already effective training and added a little something *more.*
+A Whitecrest who knew how to properly remain still could blend almost seamlessly into his surroundings in that suit, and while he’d first grumpily thought of them as a technological crutch... the truth was, they took the Clan’s already effective training and added a little something *more.*

 "Forward Base Kuro, Envoy.
 We’re coming up."